noetl/noetl/documentation/docs/reference/architecture_design.md

   * step: target step name

-  * args: object injected into the next step’s args
+  * args: object injected into the next step's args

 * Use **`args` only**, NOT `with`, for cross-step data passing.